mozaik-association/mozaik/docs/7Invoices-module.md

 # Invoices

-The Mozaik invoicing module includes most of the features of the standard Odoo module.
-This module is designed to simplify invoicing in order to get paid faster.
-It allows you to :

-- Automatically invoice based on purchase orders
-- Delivery orders, contracts
-- Generated expense sheets
-- Accept online payments.
-- Simplify the configuration of automatic follow-up.
-- Keep a eye of bank account movements and invoice status.

-Mozaik does however offer some additional functionality suitable for organisations :
+The Mozaik invoicing module offer some additional fonctionnality suitable for the organisations / political parties to complete the Odoo standard :

-- Creation of SEPA mandates
+- The creation of SEPA mandates
-- Management tool for direct debit refusals
+- The management tool for direct debit refusals
+- The reporting on membership payments

 ## Creation of SEPA mandates